AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/secure_connection.md

 ChallengeResponseAuthentication no
 ```

-Save `CTRL+O` your file and close the editor `CTRL+X` .\
+Save `CTRL+O` your file and close the editor `CTRL+X` .

-Now, what did you do?
-In details, by doing that, we tell the host to
+Now, what did we just do?
+In detail, we told the host to:

 * Use the port  instead 4321 of default 22: please use a different random port in the range 1024–49151
 * Use the `curve25519` protocol for authentication